jackychansky/Logo-Generator-by-DCGAN/README.md

 ## Limitations

 ### 1. Mode Collapse
-Training could fall into mode collapse
-Generator is only capable of generating a small subset of different outcomes
+Training could fall into mode collapse where the Generator collaspsed and is only capable of generating a small subset of different outcomes

 <table>